Farmhouse Shepherd’s Pie is a rustic Irish casserole with ground lamb, gravy, and veggies topped with a cheddar mash — it’s the ultimate comfort food.

 - Lightly coat the bottom of a 10" skillet with olive oil, I used my cast iron skillet.
 Brown the lamb, breaking it apart as it cooks.
-Remove it to a plate.
+Put the lamb in the casserole dish.

-- In the same pan saute the onion for a few minutes, and then add the parsnip, turnip and sprouts.
+- In the same pan saute the onion for a few minutes, and then add the parsnip and turnip.
 Saute for a few minutes, then add a splash of broth, and cover to let them steam until just barely tender.
-Remove them to the plate with the meat.
+Remove them to the casserole dish as well.

 - Make the gravy in the same skillet…melt the butter and add the flour, stir to combine and cook for a few minutes, just until it starts to turn light brown.
 Add the broth and the bouillon and stir until the gravy thickens.
 Add salt and black pepper to taste.

-- Add the meat and veggies back into the pan and blend.
+- Pour the gravy over everything in the casserole and give it a good stir.
 Cover loosely with foil and set in the oven while you make the mashed potato topping.

 - Spread or pipe the potatoes onto the top of the skillet.
 Put back in the oven for about 20-30 minutes until everything is hot and bubbly and the potatoes have started to brown.
-You can put the skillet under the broiler for more color if you like.
-I like to set the skillet on a baking sheet to catch any possible drips.
+You can put the casserole under the broiler for more color if you like.

 - If you don’t see ground lamb in the meat case, ask the butcher, mine ground some up fresh for me.
 In a pinch you can use ground beef.